JhossePaul/pysetl/README.rst

     pip install pysetl

-PySetl doesn't list `pyspark` as dependency since most environments have their own Spark environment.
+PySetl doesn't list `pyspark` as a dependency since most environments have their own Spark environment.
 Nevertheless, you can install pyspark running:

 .. code-block:: bash